franleplant/nosleepjavascript-blog/content/blog/oauth-adventures/index.md

 This applies both to already existing applications and to the practice of designing and creating new applications with modern architectures such as microservice oriented one.

-I will try to find the sweetspot between comprehensive and high level coverage, let's hope that I can achieve that.
+I will try to find the sweet spot between comprehensive and high level coverage, let's hope that I can achieve that.

 ## Show me the code!